 However, you should also be aware that this group often has its own unique needs as well.
 It is beyond the scope of this book to discuss them in detail, but we wanted to mention some of the issues you might need to investigate, and to introduce you to some of the resources available to you. ~ Kim and Robin

 Joe was adopted from foster care at four years of age.
 He had lived with his biological mother for his first two years, but she had neglected him and several of her boyfriends had abused him.
-His anger, fear and related behavior challenges were significant.
-The slightest frustration might trigger a violent tantrum; an angry word to him might provoke a lengthy crying jag..
+His anger, fear and related behavioral problems were significant.
+The slightest frustration might trigger a violent tantrum; an angry word to him might provoke a lengthy crying jag.
 At school, he typically could not complete tasks and often did not even start them.
 He was delayed in all subjects, especially reading and writing.
 Everyone assumed his problems were due to his emotional challenges.
 Joe was also placed in a classroom for children with emotional disabilities.
 He had a skilled therapist who was making limited progress using both cognitive/behavioral therapy, as well as EMDR for trauma-specific concerns.

 When Kolya’s parents were handed their 9-month-old son in Russia, they knew he had not had much holding and carrying.
 He could not even sit up, and the back of his head was quite flat from being in only one position.
 He surprised and delighted his parents by zooming forward with his motor development, crawling by 11 months and walking by 12 months.

 But then, he started running, climbing, jumping, bouncing, and practically ricocheting off of everything (and everyone) in sight.
 His behavior seemed out of control, and his parents were suddenly a lot less delighted, especially when other parents began hesitating to let him play with their children.
+He was “that kid with behavior problems.”
 It took them two years of exploring to find a specialist who explained to them that Kolya’s sensory system was out of whack.
 The lack of early movement had caused his proprioceptive and vestibular systems to develop incorrectly.
 Kolya needed the constant movement to help his body “feel” where he was.
 When he sat still, he lost this sense and felt very uncomfortable.
 They started sensory integration therapies right away and within a year, Kolya became a much calmer child.
 Relieved, his parents were able to relax and bring him to social functions again, where they watched him make friends and even take care of younger children in a most touching way. ~ R.S.

 Adoption has an air of mystery to it.
 When you are raising a biological child, you think you have a sense of what you might get.
 You know your own qualities, strengths and weaknesses and those of your spouse, so you have some expectations on everything from height to hair color to the happiness gene.
 Learning and behavior issues also run in families, so academic and emotional challenges often seem familiar and are not completely unexpected.
 Even when a child is the first in a family to be identified with a particular issue, it often turns out not to be such a surprise after all.
 When I explain assessment results to parents, they frequently see aspects of themselves or family members.